 Our Teaching Philosophy

 Biblical Perspective: We seek to be a Christian School providing children with an education grounded in the truth that God is creator, sustainer, and redeemer.
-We believe that the Bible as the written Word of God is the Truth by which the Holy Spirit enlightens our understanding of God, the world and ourselves is the infallible authority by which He directs and governs all our activities, including the education of our children.
-Scripture shapes everything we do at PUCS.
-(II Timothy 3:16; Ephesians 6:4) We desire to take seriously the call to stewardship of our children’s growth and development.
-All of life, including the studies and disciplines in which our children are engaged, are governed and directed by the authority of the Scriptures.
+We believe that the Bible as the written Word of God is the Truth by which the Holy Spirit enlightens our understanding of God, the world, and ourselves.
+It is the infallible authority by which He directs and governs all our activities, including the education of our children.
 As a school community, we strive to demonstrate the principles, which God has defined for us in Scripture, as we work together in unity.

 Small Class Size:Each class will ideally have between 15-18 students.
 We believe small classes are necessary to meet the varied needs of young children as they grow and develop during their early education.
-In a small class, children can be known according to their unique gifts, abilities, areas of challenge, learning style, temperament, family background and spiritual maturity.
-Teachers can genuinely care for and be involved with each child and his/her family.
+In a small class, children can be known according to their unique gifts, abilities, areas of challenge, learning style, temperament, family background, and spiritual maturity.

 Field Trips:Field trips and other forms of experiential education are essential components of our integrated curriculum.
 Our small class size enables the students to go on frequent field trips where they have the opportunity to apply what they are learning in the classroom.
 At the beginning of the school year, parents and/or guardians are expected to sign a “blanket” permission slip that will be applied to all field trips throughout the entire school year.